innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 *Here we using a fuzzy logic in between two areas(outdoor temperature & indoor temperature) these two different temperatures are detected by using temperature sensors(LM35)

+*Temperature Sensor:
+                 We are using LM 35 as temperature sensor.
+LM 35 is a precision temperature sensor whose output is linearly proportional to Celsius Temperature.
+The LM35 is rated to operate from -55° Centigrade to 150° Centigrade with a linear scale factor of +10mv/° C

 *After mesuring the temperature it will headed to constant temperature

 *And then dependimg upon the temperature RPM controls takes part

 *It is the main challenge to intelligent fan

+#                               Temperature based Speed Control of BLDC Fan

+Temperature proportional speed control is accomplished using pulse width modulation(PWM).
+The input value of temperature is proportional to the speed, and set the calibration range according to the speed requirement.